Rise to Success: Career Highlights of Iman Shumpert

 November 13, 2019: Signed with Brooklyn Nets

-On November 13, 2019, Iman Shumpert signed with the Brooklyn Nets.
+On November 13, 2019, Iman Shumpert signed with the Brooklyn Nets, who had a roster exemption.

-In 2019, the Cleveland Cavaliers sent a second round pick to the Knicks as part of the three-team trade that sent Iman Shumpert to the Cleveland Cavaliers.
+In 2019, Cleveland Cavaliers received a second round pick as part of a three-team trade of Iman Shumpert from the Knicks to the Cleveland Cavaliers.

 2020: Second Round Pick

-In 2020, the Houston Rockets sent a second round pick to the Kings as part of the three-team trade that sent Iman Shumpert to the Houston Rockets.
+In 2020, the Houston Rockets sent a second round pick to the Kings as part of a three-team trade that involved Shumpert.

 On January 30, 2021, Iman Shumpert signed a deal to return to the Brooklyn Nets.